 We can only build the GMB from the bottom up not the top down.
 The aspirations and actions of our members in their own workplace should have a greater role within a more flexible approach to national bargaining.
 "The best that can be achieved through negotiation" is a well worn and over-used phrase that lacks credibility with members who may not feel they have been directly involved in negotiations in the first place..
 Every negotiation with every employer has the potential to help us build GMB.

 To enable members to take more control of the GMB agenda where they work, a significant increase in the number of workplace newsletters is required.
-More help will be provided to Workplace Organisers in establishing workplace newsletters, in getting post training support from GMB officials, and assistance in submitting their own workplace claims for improvements in pay and conditions Back to Basics.
-How we measure performance matters.
+More help will be provided to Workplace Organisers in establishing workplace newsletters, in getting post training support from GMB officials, and assistance in submitting their own workplace claims for improvements in pay and conditions.
+Back to Basics: How we measure performance matters.
 We will adopt performance measures that reflect our core purpose.
-As well as focussing on recruitment figures we will measure our organising work in three new ways:
+As well as focusing on recruitment figures we will measure our organising work in three new ways:

 • improvements in GMB structures